Nine-s/access_io/README.md

 - Linux
 - Python3.x with pandas and plotly

-This may not be mandatory.
-The scripts of this repository have not been tested outside of this context.
+*This may not be mandatory.
+The scripts of this repository have not been tested outside of this context.*

 ## Run

 ```
 sudo bash
-./systemtap "command of interest"
+./stap "command of interest"
 ```

 Example:

 ```
 sudo bash
-./systemtap "python my_script.py"
+./stap "python my_script.py"
 ```

 By default, it will look for the io corresponding to the read or write of the files with extensions specified in `display_io.py` (fasta, fastq, gtf, etc.).